isomorphic-software/smartclient-docs/classes/ResultSet.md

 - find

 ---
-## Method: ResultSet.getRowCount

-### Description
-This method retrieves the row-count for this data set.
-If progressive loading is active, this may differ from [ResultSet.getLength](#method-resultsetgetlength).
-See [ResultSet.getRowCountStatus](#method-resultsetgetrowcountstatus) for more information.

-### Returns

-`[int](../reference.md#type-int)` — Current row-count for this grid

-### Groups

-- rowRangeDisplay

----
 ## Method: ResultSet.unsort

 ### Description
 Clear any [sort specifiers](#method-resultsetsetsort) applied to this ResultSet, while maintaining the current order of records.
 This feature is not supported for all lists.
 This method returns true if supported.

-If a [paged resultSet](#attr-resultsetfetchmode) has a partial cache, the order of records in the local data must always match the order of records as provided by the [DataSource](DataSource.md#class-datasource) - otherwise the wrong set of records will be returned as new pages of data are fetched (in response to a user scrolling a ListGrid, for example).
+If a [paged resultSet](#resultsetdatafetchmode) has a partial cache, the order of records in the local data must always match the order of records as provided by the [DataSource](DataSource.md#class-datasource) - otherwise the wrong set of records will be returned as new pages of data are fetched (in response to a user scrolling a ListGrid, for example).

 It's therefore not possible to unsort a paged resultSet with a partial cache and maintain the current order of any loaded records.
 If this method is called on a resultSet in this state, it will always no-op and return false.